Microsoft Intune

 # Step one: Microsoft Intune system configuration

-1. Sign in to the Microsoft Entra ID portal (https://portal.azure.com/), and select View for the Manage Microsfot Entra ID option.
+1. Sign in to the Microsoft Entra ID portal (https://portal.azure.com/), and select Microsoft Entra ID in the left navigation.

 MS Graph Config Step 1

-2. Select App registrations in the left pane.
+2. Select App registrations in the left navigation.

 MS Graph Config Step 2